-Ferrovial operates in highly regulated environments which are subject to changes in regulations and its business, financial condition and results of operations are subject to risks related to contracts with government authorities and may be adversely affected if it fails to obtain or renew, or if there are any material delays in obtaining, requisite government approvals for its projects.
+Ferrovial operates in highly regulated environments which are subject to changes in regulations and is subject to risks related to contracts with government authorities.

-Ferrovial must comply with both specific airport, toll road, waste management and treatment, public procurement and construction sector regulations, as well as general regulations in the various jurisdictions where it operates.
+Ferrovial must comply with both specific aviation, toll road, waste management and treatment, public procurement and construction sector regulations, as well as general regulations in the various jurisdictions where it operates.
 The rise of protectionist policies in some areas where Ferrovial operates and political instability in others may lead to regulatory changes that adversely impact management of assets and expose the company to new risks.
 As in all highly regulated sectors, any regulatory changes in these sectors could adversely affect the business, financial condition and results of operations of Ferrovial.

 In the countries where Ferrovial operates, there are local, regional, national and EU bodies which regulate its activities and establish applicable environmental regulations.
 These laws may impose strict liability in the event of damage to natural resources, pollution over established limits or threats to public safety and health.
 Strict liability may mean that Ferrovial could be held jointly and severally liable with other parties for environmental damage regardless of whether it has acted negligently, or that it owes fines whether or not effective or potential damage exists or is proven.
-Significant liability could be imposed on Ferrovial for damages, clean-up costs or penalties in the event of certain discharges into the environment and/or environmental contamination and damage.
+Significant liability could be imposed on Ferrovial for damages, cleanup costs or penalties in the event of certain discharges into the environment and/or environmental contamination and damage.